-A significant focus of the course is a key element of entrepreneurship, innovation.
-Innovation is an important prerequisite for gaining a competitive advantage and for building a strong and sustainable business. .
-Modern thriving enterprises demand constant levels of innovation.
-The scope and richness of theoretical developments in the discipline of innovation, offers potential for students to develop substantial skills in understanding the discipline, its role in entrepreneurship and in the development of successful, contemporary organisations.
-This will enable students to deal successfully with dynamic demands from markets and customers that are becoming even more sophisticated and knowledgeable
+Entrepreneurship refers to the process of developing new business ventures or growing existing ones.
+Central to this activity is entrepreneurs: innovative and risk-taking individuals who seek to bring about change and new opportunities, both for themselves and the business communities in which they operate.
+Entrepreneurs play an important role in commence, trade, and economic growth in many nations.
+Entrepreneurship will be explored in the course in terms of analysing new venture opportunities and ideas as well as building and assessing entrepreneurial characteristics.
+A key element of entrepreneurship, innovation, will also be a focus of the course.
+Innovation is an important prerequisite for gaining a competitive advantage and building a strong and sustainable business.
+Modern thriving enterprise demand constant levels of innovation.
+The scope and richness of theoretical developments in the discipline of innovation, offers students the potential to develop substantial skills in understanding the discipline, its role in entrepreneurship and in the development of successful, contemporary organisations.
+The course provides a framework for understanding the process of creating and managing innovative organisations.
+This will enable students to deal successfully with dynamic demands from markets and customers, that are becoming even more sophisticated and knowledgeable.

-On successful completion of this course, students should be able to:
+On successful completion of the course students will be able to:

 1. Critically discuss and analyse the concepts of entrepreneurship and innovation.